Super adorable and easy to make Polar Bear Paw Print Cookies will be a hit at any cookie party, cookie exchange, or winter holiday gathering.

 Have a cookie decorating party and make these.
 The kids will love to help, and everyone will be happy with these cute handmade treats.

 I saw these cupcakes on Pinterest and followed them over to A Few Shortcuts earlier in the year, and thought how adorable they are.
-I totally wanted to try them with cookies.
+So, I totally wanted to try them with cookies.

 I also love how you can personalize these fun Polar Bear Paw Print Cookies.